MailTape/MailTape-v1/_posts/2019-01-06-Cam-Maclean.md

  _Anaïs G_: **"**A great final with two talentuous artists: Connan Mockasin's madness merged with James Blake' sweetness.
 A startling mix that works from the first seconds and get me drunk of tenderness.**"**

 <p id="outroduction"> That's all folks, thanks for listening !
-A special thanks to Cam Maclean for being our guest this morning and to [Camille Célestin](http://bravocamo.studio/) for this episode's gorgeous illustration.
+A special thanks to [Cam Maclean](https://soundcloud.com/cammacleanband) for being our guest this morning and to [Camille Célestin](http://bravocamo.studio/) for this episode's gorgeous illustration.
 Have a sweet Sunday !</p>

-Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
-Use the toolbar above, or click the **?** button for formatting help.